Skip to content

 Short answers, pulled from the story.

-What were the living conditions like for urban populations during the Victorian era?
+What were living conditions like for the urban poor in the Victorian era?